-- 1. Follow the steps of the previous section to remove the glass. - 2.
+- 1. Remove the glass following the first three steps of the "Replacement" section. - 2.
 Remove the old gasket and clean the glass thoroughly. - 3.
 Peel back a section of the paper covering the adhesive and place the gasket on a table with the adhesive side up. - 4.
-Stick the end of the gasket to the middle of one edge, then press the edge of the glass down onto the gasket, taking care that it is perfectly centred on the gasket. - 5.
-Peel off more of the backing and rotate the glass.
-The gasket must not be stretched during installation. - 6.
-Cut the gasket to the required length.
-Pinch the gasket onto the glass in a U-shape, all around the glass.
+Stick the end of the gasket to the middle of one edge, then press the edge of the glass down onto the gasket, taking care that it is perfectly centered on the gasket. - 5.
+Cut the gasket to the required length. - 6.
+Pinch the gasket onto the glass in a U shape. - 7.
+Repeat for the other side of the glass.